RichAyotte/baktz/README.md

-# Tezonator - the Tezos baker
+# Tezonator - the ultimate ꜩ baker